Philosophy Curriculum

 The formation of concepts by a human mind is the lifeblood of our species.
 Without the ability to conceptualize, none of our distinctive achievements and talents could occur.

-We form concepts by isolating particular aspects of reality based on their distinguishing characteristics.
-What we conceive are, thus, entities and their various properties and relationships.
-As we more precisely define whatever existent we are talking about, we can more make sense of it.
-Our concepts have actual referents, which can be actual or even imaginary, external or internal.
+We form concepts by isolating particular aspects of reality, selecting mental units based on their distinguishing characteristics.
+We conceive entities and their various properties and relationships.
+As we more precisely define whatever we are talking about, we can more make sense of it.
+Our concepts have referents, which can be actual or even imaginary, external or internal.

-We should note that our ability to imagine things does not result in creating things that cannot exist, that defy the nature of reality (a supernatural realm, for example).
-Yet the possible results of our creativity can be as innovative as we can conjure.
-(Just attend https://www.comic-con.org (or the multitude of variants across the world) to behold the spectacular possibilities.)
+Our ability to imagine things allows us to create an endless amount of novelty.
+The possible results of our creativity can be as innovative as we can conjure.
+Just attend https://www.comic-con.org (or the multitude of variants across the world) to behold the spectacular possibilities.
+Yet, as any engineer has learned, our creativity in the physical world cannot defy the nature of reality and its laws.

 consciousness

-Consciousness is a distinctive attribute of the brain, arguably the most fascinating aspect of the universe.
-It’s animated and aware star stuff!
-Studies reveal that lesions or injuries to the brain tend to subtract mental processes and can diminish the normal capabilities of consciousness.
+Consciousness is a distinctive attribute of the brain, arguably the most fascinating aspect of the known universe.
+It’s really animated and self-aware star stuff!
+Studies reveal that lesions or injuries to the brain basically subtract mental processes and diminish normal capabilities of consciousness.
 And of course, certain shock traumas and disease conditions can lead to unconsciousness—and even death of the brain and, thus, death of one’s mind and life.
 Without being constantly bathed in glucose (and/or ketones) and oxygen via the bloodstream, the brain cannot function—and correspondingly, neither can its mental processes.

 Consciousness is also a primary axiom, in that everything we do and say presupposes minds.
 Even those who say that consciousness is a fiction obviously are still using it.
-This is what Ayn Rand called the fallacy of stolen concept.
+Their contradiction is what Ayn Rand called the fallacy of stolen concept.

-Scientists are still mapping the contents and characteristics of the human brain, such as the connectome: http://www.humanconnectomeproject.org They are still a long way from the end of their journey (if there is an end), due to the complexity of the system (molecules, neurotransmitters, enzymes and hormones, neuronal activity, etc.).
+Scientists are still mapping the contents and characteristics of the human brain, such as the connectome.
+They are still a long way from the end of their journey (if there is an end), due to the extreme complexity of the system (ions, molecules, neurotransmitters, enzymes and hormones, neuronal activity, etc., on up the systemic ladder).

 culture

 Culture is a term depicting the customs and practices of a given group of individuals.
-It represents a set of beliefs about acceptable and unacceptable ideas and behaviors.
+It represents a set of beliefs about favored and disfavored, acceptable and unacceptable, ideas and behaviors.
 Our American culture is one of many subcultures, to be sure.
 Although various cultures can exist in the same society, when we move beyond the superficial distinctions (like dress and mannerisms) we find that most cultures have a lot in common.

-For instance, most cultures throughout the world place their main emphasis on groups instead of individuals, which is called collectivism.
-An example would be the common categorization of people into “minority groups,” or identities, each having a particular (typically unjust) position in a hierarchy in relation to others and in relation to government.
-Thinking about the self in terms of group identity and making comparisons and contrasts with others, especially other groups, undoubtedly detracts from clear understanding.
+For instance, most cultures throughout the world place their emphasis on groups instead of individuals, which is called collectivism.
+An example would be the common categorization of people into “minority groups,” or identities, each having a particular (typically unjust) position in a hierarchy in relation to others and in relation to governmental recognition and favoritism.
+Thinking about the self in terms of group identity and making comparisons and contrasts with others, especially other groups, undoubtedly detracts from clear understanding and justice.

 When people view themselves as individuals, each to be assessed on their own merit and character rather than as members of a group (race, religion, status, etc.), their true identity can then be honored.
 As Ayn Rand noted, the smallest minority in the world is the individual.